Virtual Vocations

 Additionally, don’t forget to acknowledge the human side of your manager.
 Inquire about their weekend, send a holiday card and show genuine interest when personal information is shared.
 Every workspace has different codes of conduct and it is important to understand and adhere to these codes when professionally engaging with your boss.

 One of the easiest ways to engage in-office employees is using a group messaging tool.
-If your company does not utilize Skype for Business, Slack, or another form of instant communication, suggest an option you are familiar with to your HR contact.
+If your company does not utilize Slack, Teams, or another form of instant communication, suggest an option you are familiar with to your HR contact.
 Using messaging technology helps build a sense of being present regardless of physical location.

 6. Build Community with your Fellow Remote Workers